po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 Let's push the changes to the remote repository on GitHub.

 * Use `git push` to upload changes to our remote repository.
-The `origin` means that we want the changes pushed to the repo we cloned above.
-Since we are working on the `main` branch, we use `main.`
+The keyword `origin` refers to the remote repo we created in GitHub and is shorthand for the URL.
+The keyword `main` refers to the name of the branch we are uploading to in the remote repo. ```

   ```bash
   git push origin main